Nathan-Somto/SmStore/README.md

 A frontend application that has the features you would see in an ecommerce application.

 ## Reason
-    I learnt the basics of redux a few hours ago, so why not build a project?
+    I wanted to practice what i learnt from reading the reading the redux and redux toolkit docs.
+    Can't believe people used to write redux without redux toolkit back in the day.

 ## Tech stack